 Most women with congenital heart disease (CHD) can have a successful pregnancy.
 Doing so requires careful planning and management.

 Although pregnancy carries some risk for women without heart disease, there are increased risks to both the mother and the fetus in the woman with CHD.
 Each heart defect also has its own level of risk.
-In certain CHDs, that risk is significant enough that pregnancy is not recommended.
+For certain heart defects, that risk is significant enough that pregnancy is not recommended.

 You should talk to your adult congenital heart disease (ACHD) doctor, your obstetrician (OB), and your primary healthcare provider well before you get pregnant.
 It takes a team of specialized physicians, including an ACHD cardiologist, high-risk OB, primary care doctor, anesthesiologist and high-risk newborn doctor, to manage a woman with CHD through pregnancy and delivery.